-v. offering an opinion concerning public offer, with respect to securities that are listed or to be listed in a stock exchange, whether or not any such person has the job title of 'research analyst' and includes any other entities engaged in issuance of research report or research analysis.
 11. Credit Rating Agencies "Credit rating agency" means a body corporate which is engaged in, or proposes to be engaged in, the business of rating of securities offered by way of public or rights issue.
 Credit rating is extremely important as it not only plays a role in investor protection but also benefits industry as a whole in terms of direct mobilization of savings from individuals.
 Rating also provide a marketing tool to the company and its investment bankers in placing company's debt obligations with a investor base that is aware of, and comfortable with, the level of risk.
 Ratings also encourage discipline amongst corporate borrowers to improve their financial structure and operating risks to obtain a better rating for their debt obligations and thereby lower the cost of borrowing.
 SEBI (Credit Rating Agencies) Regulations, 1999 Minimum net worth of Rs.
-5 crores 12.
-Depository Participant A DP is an agent of the depository through which it interfaces with the investor and provides depository services.
-Depository Participant (DP) is described as an Agent (law) of the depository.
-They are the intermediaries between the SEBI (Deposit- ories and Participants) Regulations, 2018 Depository - Net worth of not less than Rs. one hundred crores.
-Depository participant - As specified in Regulation 35 to these Regulations.
+25 crores GENERAL OBLIGATIONS AND RESPONSIBILITIES Every credit rating agency shall abide by the Code of Conduct.
+Every credit rating agency shall enter into a written agreement with each client whose securities it proposes to rate.
+Every credit rating agency shall, during the lifetime of securities rated by it continuously monitor the rating of such securities.
+Every credit rating agency shall disseminate information regarding newly assigned ratings, and changes in earlier rating promptly through press releases and websites, and, in the case of securities issued by listed companies, such information shall also be provided simultaneously to the concerned regional stock exchange and to all the stock exchanges where the said securities are listed.